 This Guide includes references to the policies and guidance issued by the Office of Management and Budget (OMB).
 The largest division of the Executive Office of the President, OMB is responsible for implementing and enforcing the President’s policies across the entire Federal Government.

-On December 26, 2013, OMB issued guidance that provides a government-wide framework for grants management (Federal Register, 12/26/2013).
-The new guidance, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 C.F.R.
-Part 200), streamlines the Federal Government’s administrative, cost, and audit requirements, and has been implemented by DOJ via DOJ regulation at 2 C.F.R.
+On August 13, 2020, OMB issued revisions to sections of the government-wide framework for grants management (Federal Register, 8/13/2020 and correcting amendments, 2/22/2021), the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 C.F.R.
+Part 200), also known as the Uniform Guidance.
+This OMB guidance, first promulgated in 2013, has been implemented by DOJ via DOJ regulation at 2 C.F.R.
 Part 2800.

 - OMB Circular A-21, Cost Principles for Educational Institutions;